Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd I know that went down with the corporate crowd.

-Speaker AAnd then we moved on to the Porter's Head Shanty Festival to support our dear friend Z85ers all in aid of RNLI.
+Speaker AAnd then we moved on to the Porter's Head Shanty Festival to support our dear friends the 85ers all in aid of RNLI.

 Speaker ASo we start off on Sunday 8 June in the amphitheater down on the harbor side with a Walk for Life in support of the Walk for Life activity down there.